 Within the Building Tomorrow framework Taubman College is prioritizing equity innovation: academic innovation that promotes equitable access to learning in architecture and planning.
 To support this thrust, Dean Massey launched Equity Innovation, a college-wide competitive incentive funding program.
 Open to faculty, staff, and students, this program supports proposals to develop or pilot new modes and formats of teaching and learning, curricular reformulation, and process innovations that promise to make our education more inclusive, accessible, affordable, and satisfying by giving students the options they need to excel with us.

 This spring, faculty, staff, and students submitted 10 proposals.
-Based on evaluation by a jury of Rashida Ng (Temple University, ACSA), Jeremy Till (Central St. Martins, University of the Arts London), and Barbara Brown Wilson (University of Virginia), as well as consultation with the program chairs and assistant and associate deans, Dean Massey committed $55,000 to fund five of these proposals, which are listed below.
+Based on an evaluation by a jury of Rashida Ng (Temple University, ACSA), Jeremy Till (Central St. Martins, University of the Arts London), and Barbara Brown Wilson (University of Virginia), as well as consultation with the program chairs and assistant and associate deans, Dean Massey committed $55,000 to fund five of these proposals, which are listed below.

 Lead: Sarah Scott, Taubman College Admissions Marketing Coordinator